"Scars have the strange power

 I like this quote from Pride and Prejudice by Jane Austen: "You must learn some of my philosophy.
 Think only of the past as its remembrance gives you pleasure."
 I hear that and I want to agree with it.
 In fact, I practice it.

-What I find that works the best is to see how I am feeling about whatever past thought is in my head.
+What I find that works the best is to see how I am feeling about whatever past thoughts are in my head.
 If it causes me tension, regret, or any other ill feeling, I now try to change that feeling upward by choosing a better feeling thought about that event or situation.
-As I do this, and keep choosing a better feeling thought, even a little step at a time, that event or situation from memory comes up less and less often.
+As I do this and keep choosing a better feeling thought, even a little step at a time, that event or situation from memory comes up less and less often.